 Our contractor AMCO, started on site in early April to install site cabins, staff welfare facilities and a temporary scaffold structure around the Aqueduct, allowing our teams to work safely on the structure.

 In June 2018, work took place to deconstruct the existing bridge deck, lift the spillway steps and divert the watercourse over the temporary scaffold structure.

 In July 2018, our teams successfully completed their work to lift in the first of two brand new fibre reinforced polymer bridge decks, during an overnight closure of the railway.
 Work to lift in the second bridge deck followed in mid-August.
-Our teams are expected to be off site, and all work is to be complete, by December 2018.

 Preparing for the future